-OBJECTIVE ACTIONS PARTNERS KEY DELIVERABLE

-Achieve Broad Based Develop and implement a A working group with Set of practical proposals

-Black Economic range of proposals for participation of key experts, to advance strategic and

-Empowerment (B- inclusive growth across including representation growth focused

-BBEE) targets the tourism value chain. from the Tourism BEE transformation of the

-Council, specifically tourism industry

-including procurement recommended to the

-managers of large and Minister.

-medium tourism firms Bi-Annual Progress

-report on Industry

-Achievements.

-Implementation of

-proposals.

-Support sustainable Enterprise development Review lessons learned from Tourism Enterprise Partnership (TEP) and other enterprise development initiatives and develop a set of proposals on financing and investment.
-NDT in conjunction enterprise development players and providers of finance • A lessons learned report with proposals on future enterprise development programmes.
+OBJECTIVE ACTIONS PARTNERS KEY DELIVERABLE Economic Empowerment (B-BBEE) targets inclusive growth across the tourism value chain.
+Contributing Partners: Representation from the Tourism BEE Council, Procurement managers of large and medium tourism firms. strategic and growth focused transformation of the tourism industry recommended to the Minister.
+Bi-Annual progress report on industry achievements.
+Implementation of proposals.
+Support sustainable Enterprise development Review lessons learned from Tourism Enterprise Partnership (TEP) and other enterprise development initiatives and develop a set of proposals on training, mentorship, up skilling financing, and investment.
+Lead: NDT Contributing Partners: Enterprise development agencies DFIs A lessons learned report with proposals on future enterprise development programmes.
 Design and implement an improved tourism enterprise development programme including for suppliers into tourism businesses.
 Undertake an assessment of the role and contribution of other state institutions whose core mandate is to promote SMME development.
-NDT with partners (to be established) • A clear and refined focused model for tourism enterprise development and support implemented.
-Expand benefits of tourism to rural areas Review the Rural Tourism Development Strategy and benchmark this against other such strategies.
-Link this to the transformation and community beneficiation agenda with a particular focus on the factors necessary to create a conducive environment for rural tourism development.
-Implement and monitor implementation.
-NDT with key stakeholders, including South African National Parks and industry, DRDLR, DEA and DAC and provinces.
-Also to include industry representatives that are experienced in operating concessions with communities • Revised Rural Tourism Development Strategy with a set of focused, actionable plans on rural tourism development with priorities (and areas with high potential) and customised plans.
+Lead: NDT Contributing Partners: Department of Small Business Development Tourism BEE Council A clear and refined focused model for tourism enterprise development and support implemented.
+Expand the benefits of tourism to rural areas and townships Review the National Rural Tourism Strategy and benchmark this against other such strategies.
+Link this to the transformation and community beneficiation agenda with a particular focus on the factors necessary to create a conducive environment for rural tourism Lead: NDT Contributing Partners: South African National Parks Industry (representatives that are experienced in operating Revised National Rural Tourism Strategy with a set of focused, actionable plans on rural tourism development with priorities (and areas with high potential) and customised plans.
 Quarterly/annual implementation progress reports.
-Develop strategies of enabling rural stakeholders to access capacity development, training and mentoring opportunities.
-Review the supply of skills training for rural stakeholders. • Quarterly and annual reports on the implementation of the revised THRD Strategy.